mgxd/nibabies-fitng2021/presentation.md

 --

-The license can be passed in using the flag `--fs-license-file`.
+The license can be passed in by using the flag `--fs-license-file`.

-However, when using the `nibabies-wrapper`, if `$FSLICENSE` is set to the license's path, it will be detected and automatically used.
+However, if using the `nibabies-wrapper` and `$FSLICENSE` is set to the license's path, it will be detected and automatically used.

 ---